 - Not be pixelated, obviously distorted, or stretched.

-- Stream correctly and be relevant to the product and Store.
+- Must stream correctly and be relevant to the product and Store.

 - Stores should be viewed in desktop and mobile previews to ensure images are not cropped in a way that obscures important elements of the image.